 Educators also work their staff or faculty that interact with youth, including teachers, guidance counselors, and caseworkers.
 They can conduct trainings, provide materials, and make referrals as needed.

 They also serve as youth advocates and are available to meet one-on-one with youth who feel unsafe in their relationships.

 Workshops and presentations are available on a variety of age-appropriate topics from Pre-Kindergarten to college and can be tailored to meet the needs of individual classrooms.
 Workshops are designed to be interactive and engage youth through discussion, games, and activities.
 Examples of some of the available topics include:

-Hands Are Not For Hitting (grades pre-K—2): Making the connections between feelings and behavioral choices.
+Hands Are Not For Hitting: Making the connections between feelings and behavioral choices.

 Voices Committed to Change

 Voices Committed to Change (VCC) is a peer education program for middle and high school students.
 Participants attend weekly group meetings, learn about dating abuse issues, and prepare to give presentations and conduct awareness-raising activities for their peers.
-All groups are typically led by a Safe Voices educator and youth co-facilitators.
+Groups are led by a Safe Voices educator and youth co-facilitators.
 All participating students take part in deciding meeting agendas and creating activities.

 In addition to school-based activities, educators facilitate workshops and groups with a variety of underserved and non-traditional youth.
 All of our activities can be adapted for use in group homes, youth shelters, and drop-in centers.
 These curricula are designed to address the special concerns of youth who may be homeless, parenting, have a mental health diagnosis, or otherwise lack traditional support systems.